Sti2nd/also-known-as/words/README.md

 Follow the instructions on [Jupyter's homepage](https://jupyter.org/install.html), but the following probably works:

 1. Run `pip install -r requirements.txt` to install the required packages.
-2. Run `jupyter-lab` to start Jupyter lab.
+2. Run `jupyter lab` to start Jupyter lab.

 ## Data